Comprehensive Guide to Cat Kidney Disease

 Treatment for Cat Kidney Problems:

 1. BUN and other toxin levels must be kept low.
 This is primarily done with fluid therapy.
 Some cats require intravenous fluids, but most do well with subcutaneous (under the skin) fluids.
 Cat owners can be taught how to do this at home.
+Additionally, it's crucial to control blood pressure to prevent further kidney damage and complications such as blindness and worsening of the kidney disease.

 2. The phosphorus level must be kept low.
 A high level of phosphorus can lead to mineralization of various sites in the body.
 Your vet may prescribe drugs that bind phosphorus in the intestine and do not allow it to be absorbed.
+Managing high blood pressure with medications like vasodilators, ACE inhibitors, ARBs, and specifically amlodipine, is also a key part of the comprehensive treatment plan for cats with chronic kidney disease.

 3. The third goal of treatment is to prevent stomach ulcers, which often occur due to the uremic toxins.
 Drugs such as Tagamet, Zantac, and carafate are often prescribed for this purpose.
+The role of bone marrow in treating anemia associated with chronic kidney disease is also significant, as stimulating the bone marrow to produce more red blood cells can be a potential treatment for anemia in cats with kidney failure.

 There are special prescription diets for cats with kidney problems.